 The final step to setting up an interaction is to specify what layer, object, anchor, or link will be the target of your interaction.
 Remember, if you are attempting to show a layer or object, it must start in a hidden state, and vice versa if you wish to use a hide interaction.

 Once you have finalized your interaction, you have the option to add two additional interactions to the same hotspot or object.
-This allows you to combine multiple actions e.g. a rollover and click interaction to the same hotspot.
+This allows you to combine multiple actions e.g. a hover and click interaction to the same hotspot.
 It also allows you to show certain layers and objects while also hiding other layers and objects on the same click.

 As you can see in the below experience, we have set up six basic interactions for you to explore.
 If you would like to take a look at the backend to see how these experiences were set up, click this link to upload to your studio.